pie-dao/pie-crust/README.md

 ## Deploy a Pie Crust

 There is currently only a buidler task to deploy a crust containing 2 tokens but this can easily be adapted to create multi ``crumb`` crusts.
-Be aware that making a Pie Crust with a lot might significantly increase gas usage which can potentially break your Aragon DAO.
+Be aware that making a Pie Crust with a lot of crumbs might significantly increase gas usage which can potentially break your Aragon DAO.

 To deploy a pie-crust run the following command: